 The Vortex Race 3 is a solid overall mechanical keyboard.
-It's one of the better-built keyboards we've reviewed so far and it's offered in a wide variety of Cherry MX switches, so you'll be sure to find one that suits your needs.
+It's one of the better-built keyboards we've reviewed so far, and it's offered in a wide variety of Cherry MX switches, so you'll be sure to find one that suits your needs.
 The keys have a linear level design and feel very nice to type on.
 The typing experience is light with the Brown switches, but the ergonomics of the board aren't the best.
 It only features one incline setting that can be set by screwing in additional feet.
-The Race 3 also has a non-typical layout with a TKL 75% design.
+It also has a non-typical layout with a TKL 75% design.
 It's about the size of most 60% or 65% keyboard but features a few more keys like a TKL keyboard.
 This enthusiast keyboard also comes with colored keycaps for a more unique style.

 The Vortex Race 3 is a wired-only keyboard that isn't designed to work with mobile smart devices.